DataDog/documentation/content/en/serverless/custom_metrics/_index.md

 {{< img src="serverless/serverless_custom_metrics.png" alt="Collecting Custom Metrics from AWS Lambda" >}}

-Datadog recommends using [Datadog Lambda Extension][1] to submit custom metrics from a supported Lambda runtime.
+Datadog recommends using the [Datadog Lambda Extension][1] to submit custom metrics from supported Lambda runtimes.

 1. Follow the general [serverless installation instructions][6] to configure your Lambda function and install the Datadog Lambda Library and Extension.
-1. If you are not interested in collecting traces from the Lambda function, set the environment variable `DD_TRACE_ENABLED` to `false`.
+1. If you are not interested in collecting traces from your Lambda function, set the environment variable `DD_TRACE_ENABLED` to `false`.
-1. If you are not interested in collecting logs from the Lambda function, set the environment variable `DD_SERVERLESS_LOGS_ENABLED` to `false`.
+1. If you are not interested in collecting logs from your Lambda function, set the environment variable `DD_SERVERLESS_LOGS_ENABLED` to `false`.
 1. Import and use the helper function from the Datadog Lambda Library, such as `lambda_metric` or `sendDistributionMetric`, to submit your custom metrics following the [sample code](#custom-metrics-sample-code).

 If your Lambda function is associated with a VPC, ensure that your function can reach Datadog API endpoints either through the public internet, [PrivateLink][7] or a [proxy][8].

 ### With the Datadog Forwarder

-Datadog recommends using [Datadog Forwarder Lambda][9] to submit custom metrics from a Lambda runtime that is not yet supported by the Datadog Lambda Extension.
+Datadog recommends using the [Datadog Forwarder Lambda][9] to submit custom metrics from Lambda runtimes that are not yet supported by the Datadog Lambda Extension.

 1. Follow the general [serverless installation instructions][6] to configure your Lambda function, install the Datadog Lambda Library and the Datadog Forwarder Lambda function, and subscribe the Forwarder to your function's log group.
-1. If you are not interested in collecting traces from the Lambda function, set the environment variable `DD_TRACE_ENABLED` to `false` on your own Lambda function.
+1. If you are not interested in collecting traces from your Lambda function, set the environment variable `DD_TRACE_ENABLED` to `false` on your own Lambda function.
-1. If you are not interested in collecting logs from the Lambda function, update the Forwarder's CloudFormation stack parameter `DdForwardLog` to `false`.
+1. If you are not interested in collecting logs from your Lambda function, set the Forwarder's CloudFormation stack parameter `DdForwardLog` to `false`.
 1. Import and use the helper function from the Datadog Lambda Library, such as `lambda_metric` or `sendDistributionMetric`, to submit your custom metrics following the [sample code](#custom-metrics-sample-code).

 If the Datadog Lambda Library is not available for your runtime, you can print metrics to CloudWatch logs in the expected JSON format on your own.
-Select the "Other" tab from [sample code](#custom-metrics-sample-code) section.
+Select the "Other" tab from the [sample code](#custom-metrics-sample-code) section.

 ## Custom metrics sample code

-Refer to the following sample code for both synchronous and asynchronous custom metric submissions.

 **Note:** The arguments to the custom metrics reporting methods have the following requirements: